-Qualcomm has taken the wraps off its latest mobile processor, the Snapdragon 855.
-And while it will be a while before we see Qualcomm's new chipset in action — the Snapdragon 855 won't appear in handsets until the first half of 2019 — we do have some idea of what to expect from this high-end mobile processor.
-From 5G connectivity to camera improvements with a new fingerprint sensor thrown in for good measure, here's what the Snapdragon 855 will deliver to next year's leading Android phones.
-(Image Credit: Tom's Guide)
+Qualcomm has taken the wraps off its latest mobile processor, the Snapdragon 855, and we're very close to getting our hands on phones powered by the new chipset.
+Next month, Samsung is all but certain to unveil the Galaxy S10, which is widely expected to run on a Snapdragon 855.
+But even before then, we have a good idea of what to expect from this high-end mobile processor.
+From 5G connectivity to camera improvements with a new fingerprint sensor thrown in for good measure, here's what the Snapdragon 855 will deliver to this year's leading Android phones.

 Easily the most significant thing the Snapdragon 855 brings to the table is 5G compatibility.
 The new mobile platform ships with Qualcomm's Snapdragon X50 modem, which means it will be able to deliver data at 5G's faster speeds, at least wherever carriers bring 5G networking online.
-For those areas that still rely on LTE, the Snapdragon 855 also includes Qualcomm's X24 modem, which is capable of delivering multi-gigabit LTE speeds in its own right.
+For those areas that still rely on LTE — and there will be a lot of those in 2019 — the Snapdragon 855 also includes Qualcomm's X24 modem, which is capable of delivering multi-gigabit LTE speeds in its own right.

 With increased performance comes the possibility that your smartphone battery might drain faster, but Qualcomm is taking steps to make sure that doesn't happen with the Snapdragon 855.
 Thanks to both the 7-nanometer process used to make the new processor as well as architectural improvements to the 855, Qualcomm's new chipset should run more efficiently than before.